-All clients are required to have a Problem List documented within the EHR.
+• All clients receiving services after July 1, 2022, are required to have a Problem List documented within the EHR.
 The problem list is a list of symptoms, conditions, diagnoses, and/or risk factors identified through assessment, psychiatric diagnostic evaluation, crisis encounters, or other types of service encounters.
-Updates to the Problem List are to be completed on an on-going basis to reflect the current presentation of the client, with problems being added or removed when there is a relevant change to the client's condition.
-For more detailed information on specific requirements, please refer to the Problem List Explanation Sheet, located on the Optum Website under MHP Provider Documents/ UCRM Tab via this link:
+Updates to the Problem List are to be completed on an on-going basis within the EHR on the "Client Clinical Problem Details" page as well as service notes to reflect the current presentation of the client, with problems being added or removed when there is a relevant change to the client's condition.